r1b/news-wires/docs/translators.md

 In the context of our work, a *key* is a unique identifier for its corresponding *value*.
 The *value* contains the actual copy.

-Now we will detail three possible editing scenarios.
+Now we will detail three possible editing scenarios & use them to complete our example task.

 #### Translate existing copy